 The Australian Dried Fruits Association attempted to restrict the industry’s output voluntarily so all producers could share in the more profitable Australian and New Zealand markets.
 This failed, but the Association persuaded the Commonwealth and four State governments to set up boards to regulate domestic and overseas sales.
 To keep the home price artificially high, quotas were allocated to each grower for domestic sales.
 The rest was to be exported.

 Some growers, including Frederick James of Berri, challenged the legislation and went to extraordinary lengths to circumvent it.
 James was not a member of the Australian Dried Fruits Association but marketed dried fruits under his own brand of ‘Trevarno’.
 He outwitted state government inspectors by using other producers’ packing-sheds and ‘border-hopping’ by land and sea.
-He also took his case as high as the Privy Council in Britain, claiming that the quota laws contravened the Australian Constitution.
+He also took his case as high as the Privy Council in Britain in 1932, claiming that the quota laws contravened the Australian Constitution.
 He won, in a decision that nullified legislation governing the marketing of a wide range of primary products.